rkjcollab/lab-website/_members/charlie .md

   linkedin: charlie-repaci-07b723179
 ---

-Charlie Repaci is a staff researcher who earned his master's degree in biostatistics from Washington University in St. Louis, where he contributed to multi-tissue metabolomics research into Alzheimer's disease with the Neurogenomics and Informatics Center and corroborated biomarkers associated with breast cancer with the Toriola Lab.
+Charlie Repaci is a biostatistician who earned gis master's degree in biostatistics from Washington University in St.Louis, where he contributed to multi-tissue metabolomics research into Alzheimer's disease with Neurogenomics and Informatics Center and corroborated biomarkers associated with breast cancer with the Toriola lab.
 With the RKJcollab, he primarily conducts statistical analyses while supporting the full project lifecycle.
 He enjoys knitting, bookbinding, hiking, snowshoeing, and reading.
-Known in the lab for being hardy and wind-resilient, he thrives in partial sun and mild temperatures (not exceeding 80 F), especially when supplied with daily tea.
-His ranked staple carbs are rice, pasta, potatoes, corn, bread, and beans.
+He thrives in partial sun and mild temperatures( not exceeding 80\u00B0F),especially when supplied with daily tea.
+His ranked staple carbs are rice,pasta, potatoes, corn, bread, and beans.